Freeaqingme/ClueGetter/README.md

 Provides Quota and Greylisting support for Postfix.

-This document needs some more text.
+This document needs some more love.
 For now some random notes:
 * Postfix should be configured to use:
 ```
   smtpd_milters = inet:localhost:10033